ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  DNS Tree Walk {#dns-tree-walk}

-While the DMARC protocol defines a method for communicating information through publishing records in DNS, it is not necessarily true that a DMARC policy record for a given domain will be found in DNS at the same level as the name label for the domain in question.
+While the DMARC protocol defines a method for communicating information through the publishing of records in DNS, it is not necessarily true that a DMARC policy record for a given domain will be found in DNS at the same level as the name label for the domain in question.
 Instead, some domains will inherit their DNS policy records from parent domains one level or more